History of Nokia: Partnership with Microsoft

 In February 2011, Stephen Elop and Microsoft's CEO Steve Ballmer formed a business partnership.
 (Elop had worked at Microsoft.)
 Nokia adopted Windows Phone as the operating system on its smartphones and accessed the Bing search engine for its devices.
 The "Here" Nokia maps software was integrated into Microsoft's "Bing" mapping services.

 In June 2011, Apple was making more smartphones than Nokia and a successful partnership with Microsoft became imperative for Nokia's business.
 In September 2011, Nokia dismissed 3,500 employees and closed its factory in Cluj, Romania.

 On 26 October 2011, at the Nokia World conference, the first Nokia Windows Phone 7 based devices were launched.
 They were the Nokia Lumia 710 and the more expensive Nokia Lumia 800.

 After the launch, Nokia's share price fell approximately 14 percent and Nokia's smartphone sales rapidly decreased.
 Between 2011 until 2013, Nokia's sales of smartphones fell from first in the market to tenth.
-In the second quarter of the 2011 financial year, Nokia made a loss of 368 million Euros.

 On 26 January 2012, Nokia reported its sales of the Lumia smartphones was "well above one million", two million sales in the first quarter of the 2012 financial year and four million sales in the second quarter of the 2012 financial year.
 However, in the second quarter of the 2012 financial year, in North America, Nokia sold 600,000 Symbian and Windows phones combined.
 In the same period, 26 million iPhones and 105 million Android phones were sold.